algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_plan.md

      - Provides a visual snapshot of the overall testing status. <br><br>
      ![Progression Pattern](../images/qa_images/progression_graph.png)

+You can see all this stuff on the [test spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?hl=fr#gid=168757114).

 ### 3.5.
 Documentation

 #### 3.5.1.
 GitHub Wiki
 To enhance transparency, collaboration, and knowledge sharing within our development process, we are considering about a centralized documentation approach using GitHub Wiki.
 This platform would serve as a comprehensive repository for all documentation related to our codebase.

-- The GitHub Wiki will function as a centralized knowledge hub for our project, housing detailed documentation on code structure, functions, and project-related information.

-- Documentation will be organized in a structured manner, with a table of contents for easy navigation.
-Each complex function will have dedicated pages for in-depth information.
+Each complex function would have dedicated pages for in-depth information.
-Flowcharts or diagrams will be integrated to enhance the understanding of complex processes.
+Flowcharts or diagrams would be integrated to enhance the understanding of complex processes.

-- To facilitate developers in documenting their code effectively, we will provide a template that guides them on the essential information to include.
+We will provide a template that guides them on the essential information to include.
 The template will be available on the project GitHub [here](./code_documentation_template.md).
 Developers have to use it as a reference when documenting their code.

-- Centralized documentation simplifies onboarding for new team members by providing a single, accessible source of truth.
-Emphasize the importance of keeping documentation up-to-date, especially during onboarding periods, to ensure the documentation remains accurate and relevant.

-- Implement a feedback mechanism or suggestion process within the Wiki to encourage continuous improvement and collaboration among team members.

 #### The GitHub Wiki will be documented only if major requirements do not need to be implemented.